-The Municipal Engineer provides review of development applications for the Planning and Zoning Boards, technical assistance to other departments, and general assistance in interpreting zoning requirements, guidelines, and maps for the public.
-The Municipal Engineer also implements the annual Capital Improvement Program, as authorized and funded by Council, by planning and prioritizing needs, obtaining grants for project funding, collecting information, and preparing plans and specifications for the construction of various public projects.
-The Engineer also manages, supervises, and inspects the construction of both public and private improvements within the Township.
-The tax maps, geographic information system, flood zone maps, and general engineering records are maintained in the department.
+The Engineering, Planning & Zoning Department provides review of development applications for the Planning and Zoning Boards, technical assistance to other departments, and general assistance in interpreting zoning requirements, guidelines and maps for the public.
+The Department implements the annual Capital Improvement Program, as authorized and funded by Council, by planning and prioritizing needs, obtaining grants for project funding, collecting information and preparing plans and specifications for the construction of various public projects.
+The Department also manages, supervises and inspects the construction of both public and private improvements within the Township.
+The tax maps, geographic information system, flood zone maps and general engineering records are maintained in the department.
+The Municipal Engineer also serves as the Zoning Officer and reviews all residential and commercial zoning permit applications.

 James Parvesse, P.E., C.M.E., Municipal Engineer